SurlyMae/jekyll-now/_posts/2019-04-05-what-is-a-restful-api.md

         - Each message must include enough information to describe how to process the message

 REST often uses HTTP protocol
--what is http protocol?
+-> what is http protocol?
--what are the http methods?
+What are the http methods?
+-> Different actions can use the same URI - it's up to the verb(method) to decide what happens.

+1. GET
+2. POST
+3. PUT
+4. PATCH
+5. DELETE
+6. HEAD
+7. OPTIONS
+   -> what are the status codes?
+8. Level 200
+9. Level 400
+10. Level 500
-Things that are important:
+    Other things that are important:
--status codes
--naming conventions
+    -> naming conventions
+11. Use nouns, not actions
+    - A RESTful URI should refer to a resource that is a thing, i.e. api/employees instead of api/getemployees
+    - using nouns conveys meaning - it should describe resource
+    - keep it consistent and predictable
+12. Represent hierarchy when naming resources - i.e. api/departments/id/employees
--unchanging URIs
+    -> unchanging URIs
+13. Resource URIs should remain same even if back end changes.
+    - this is a good reason to not use real database IDs-what if someone has bookmarked api/departments/200?
+    - can use GUIDs instead

 Richardson Maturity Model

-- Grades APIs by their RESTful maturity
+-> Grades APIs by their RESTful maturity

 1. Level 0: The swamp of plain old XML
    - HTTP protocol is used for remote interaction, but the rest of the protocol isn't used how it should be.